Oscatel/fullstack-coding-exercise/README.md

 ## Fullstack Coding Exercise
 ### Task
 Create a web application to analyse an SMS message.
 The application should
-accept a telephone number and message string submitted by a user and send them
+accept a telephone number and message string submitted by a user and send the data
 to a backend for processing.
 The application should then display the following
 information